kirshdude/kirshdude/README.md

 ## Hi there :)

-My name is Eyal Kirsh, I'm a Data scientist and an AI enthusiast.
+My name is Eyal Kirsh, I'm a Data scientist and AI enthusiast.

 * Data scientist @ Wix.com
 * Interested in creating impactful products that help humans live a better life